coli-saar/coli-saar.github.io/gfolds.md

 # Why Logical Forms?

+Given the Chinchilla Scaling Laws (Hoffmann et al., 2022) and the rate at which SoTA LLMs are expanding, (Villalobos et al., 2024) estimate that high-quality English training data will be exhausted at some point between 2026 and 2032: language model expansion is outpacing available natural language production.
+This suggests that&mdash;without models that use significantly less data than current approaches&mdash;LLMs' performance increases will begin to decelerate substantially in the near future.

-We argue that there are two main advantages of LFLMs versus models over plain text, that allow them to learn from less data:
+To address this, we argue that there are two main advantages of LFLMs versus models over plain text, that allow them to learn from less data:

 1. The function-argument structure of logical forms has a syntactic equivalence-classing/de-noising effect: all syntactic paraphrases of the same proposition&mdash;for example, an active sentence and its passive counterpart&mdash;are mapped to the same representation.
 This means that an LFLM does not need to learn to equate periphrastic structures, so it can immediately begin learning co-occurrence relations between predicates.